sunglee23/sunglee23/README.md

 <h2>Education</h2>

-M.S. in Instructional System Design, George Mason University - Applied in developing 508-compliant training for IRS and DoD users, 2014
-Bachelor’s Degree in Business Management, University of Phoenix, 2011
+M.S.in Instructional System Design, George Mason University, 2014 Applied in developing 508-compliant training for IRS and DoD users B.S.in Business Management, University of Phoenix, 2011

-<br></br>

 <h2> 🤳 Connect with me:</h2>